-\begin{section}{{\bf Okounkov Bodies associated to Divisors }} 0.21cm In this section, we briefly review the theory of Okounkov convex bodies associated to pseudoeffective divisors on a smooth projective variety.
-For more details of this theory, we refer to \cite{LM} and \cite{CHPW, CHP, CHPW1, CPW}.
+In this section, we briefly review the theory of Okounkov convex bodies associated to pseudoeffective divisors on a smooth projective variety.
+For more details of this theory, we refer to \cite{CHPW,LM}.

 0.21cm Let $X$ be a smooth projective variety of dimension $d$.
 We fix an admissible flag $Y_\bullet$ on $X$

 where each $Y_k$ is a subvariety of $X$ of codimension $k$ which is nonsingular at $x$.
 We let $\BZ_+$ denote the set of all non-negative integers.
 We first assume that $D$ is a big Cartier divisor on $X$.
 For a section $s\in H^0(X,\mathcal O_X (D))\backslash \{0\},$ we define the function